Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 | Insurance / warranty info | Supports collateral and project-risk review |

-Questions to ask your lender before paying a prefab deposit
+Seven questions to ask your lender before paying a prefab deposit

 - Can this loan fund factory deposits before the unit is installed?